Art blog

 An art blog is a common type of blog that comments on art.
 More recently, as with other types of blogs, some art blogs have taken on 'web 2.0' social networking features.
 Art blogs that adopt this sort of change can develop to become a source of information on art events (listings and maps), a way to share information and images, or virtual meeting ground.

-Art blogs entries cover different topics, from art critiques and commentary to insider art world gossip, auction results, art news, personal essays, portfolios, interviews, artists' journals, art marketing advice and artist biographies.
+Art blog entries cover different topics, from art critiques and commentary to insider art world gossip, auction results, art news, personal essays, portfolios, interviews, artists' journals, art marketing advice, and artist biographies.
 Some artists use art blogs as a form of new media art project.

-Art blogs may also serve as a forum to reach out to anybody interested in art – be it painting, sculpture, print making, creative photography, video art, conceptual art or new media.
+Art blogs may also serve as a forum to reach out to anybody interested in art – be it painting, sculpture, print making, creative photography, video art, conceptual art, or new media.
 In this way, they may be visited not only for the practitioners of different forms of art, but also collectors, connoisseurs, and critics.

 Mainstream media

 In 2011, art critic Brian Sherwin interviewed art critic Mat Gleason of Coagula Art Journal for Faso.com's FineArtViews blog.
-The interview between Sherwin and Gleason focused on contemporary art criticism and the role of art blog's in present-day art criticism among other issues.
+The interview between Sherwin and Gleason focused on contemporary art criticism and the role of art blogs in present-day art criticism among other issues.
 Gleason suggested to Sherwin that art blogs and the development of new media have become a "blow" to traditional print art magazines.
 Gleason and Sherwin also discussed how bloggers form a "pack mentality" based on region and perceived significance.

 On 28 April 2009, Art Connect produced an in-depth interview by Peter Cowling for Art Connect and Jessica Palmer of Bioephemera.
-The interview, titled It is not Really Bloggers vs. Journalists, You Know, pointed to five trends that were shaping the communication and discussion of art on the internet, and that the real picture was much bigger than just the bloggers vs. journalists that had been discussed to date.
+The interview, titled "It is not Really Bloggers vs. Journalists, You Know," pointed to five trends that were shaping the communication and discussion of art on the internet and that the real picture was much bigger than just the bloggers vs. journalists that had been discussed to date.
 These five points were: